layumi/Person_reID_baseline_pytorch/README.md

 Here we provide hyperparameters and architectures, that were used to generate the result.
 Some of them are far from optimal.
 Do not hesitate to change them and see the effect.

+## Model Structure
+You may learn more from `model.py`.
+We add one linear layer(bottleneck), one batchnorm layer and relu.

 ## Prerequisites